ITBlogger/puppet-module-splunkmgr/README.markdown

 	---
 	classes:
 	  - splunkmgr
-	splunkmgr::splunk_type:		'clustered-indexer' # This makes sure that puppet doesn't control the splunk package or services, but allows it to control firewall rules
+	splunkmgr::splunk_type:		'clustered-indexer' # This makes sure that puppet doesn't control the splunk package
+                                                            # or services, but allows it to control firewall rules
+                                                            # Some management functionality for clustered indexers may be added later
+                                                            # since some files are not managed by the cluster manager

 Possible parameters that can be overridden in hiera and their defaults are: